-Wading through the acronym soup of the telecoms industry can be challenging at times, and when it comes to a RAN – radio access network – there are a number of variations, but it’s O-RAN, or open radio access networks, which is currently capturing headlines.
+Wading through the acronym soup of the telecoms industry can be challenging at times, and when it comes to a RAN – radio access network – there are a number of variations, but it’s Open RAN (O-RAN), or open radio access networks, which is currently capturing headlines.

 The reason for this is that companies, organisations, and governments have become increasingly frustrated and concerned about the reliance on a single vendor to deliver communications infrastructure.
 And the global concern around the security of Huawei technology has placed more focus on creating a multi-vendor environment, to the point where there are now not one, not two, but three industry groups pushing for change (the O-RAN Alliance, TIP OpenRAN and the recently launched Open RAN Policy Coalition).